 The sternocleidomastoid muscle (SCM), a muscle that rotates the head to the opposite side, and flexes the neck, is many times, directly and indirectly, in the center of the discomfort, stiffness, and pain.

-The problem becomes more serious when surfers reach the age of 40 and weekend warriors that only stretch their office muscles on Saturday morning.
+The problem becomes more serious when surfers reach the age of 40 and weekend warriors only stretch their office muscles on Saturday mornings.

 "The C5-C6 level is a 'fulcrum point,' or in other words, where the spine hinges into extension movement," explains Peter Hogg, director of Noosa Sports and Spinal Physiotherapy.